VEMILab/Statler/README.md

 ```
 bundle install
-sh ./make_secrets.sh
-cp template.properties dev.properties
+bash ./start_server.sh
 ```

-You will need to modify `/dev.properties`:
+Starting the server will fail the first time, and ask you to edit `/dev.properties`.
+The file looks like this:

 ```
 app.server.address=YOUR_ADDRESS_HERE
 ```

 Replace `YOUR_ADDRESS_HERE` with the public IP or DNS of the server.
+Leave off the `http://` and port.

 After this, you should be ready to go.